totuni/esp-studio-examplesII/Analytics/analytics_STFT/README.md

 An example of a potential application is the detection of breathing patterns in healthcare:
-![Asthma breath pattern](img/asthma.png "Asthma breath pattern") For more details see [Time-Frequency Analysis Using SAS®](https://support.sas.com/resources/papers/proceedings17/SAS0585-2017.pdf)
+![Asthma breath pattern](img/asthma.png "Asthma breath pattern") For more details, see [Time-Frequency Analysis Using SAS®](https://support.sas.com/resources/papers/proceedings17/SAS0585-2017.pdf)

 ## Source Data

-The `input.csv` file is loaded through a File and Socket Connector in the Source window `w_source`.
+The `input.csv` file is loaded through a File and Socket Connector in the Source window called `w_source`.
 The stream of example data includes the following:
   - `ID`: Unique time identifier for each sample
-  - `y`: Signal amplitude (value to be analyzed)
+  - `y`: Signal amplitude, which is the value to be analyzed

 ## Workflow